mohit20308/chatbot/README.md

 - These are capable of handling more complex conversations.

 **2_ChatBot_Finetuned.ipynb**
-Here, a microsoft DialoGPT-medium model from HuggingFace is used and it's fine tuned own custom dataset for context specific answers.
+Here, a microsoft DialoGPT-medium model from HuggingFace is used and it's fine tuned on custom dataset for context specific answers.